tkrmv/fpga_chaotic_chameleon_system/README.md

    "Chameleon dynamics in a simple 3D system: bifurcation analysis and hardware-based validation".  *International Journal of Bifurcation and Chaos*, under review (state for 24-09-2025)

 #### MATLAB chaotic system design
-Before implemented in FPGA, the design was developed and verified in MATLAB.
+Before being implemented in FPGA, the design was developed and verified in MATLAB.
 Appropriate simulation files and description find in a folder 'MATLAB_Sang_Codes'.

 # Chaotic Chameleon System in FPGA